Monday, March 9, 2015

 Oxford Dictionary of National Biography, 2004.

-We thanked the man, and we walked back down the spiral staircase to the gift shop where I bought a book about West Minister Abby and Amelia bought Chase a shirt.
+We thanked the man, and we walked back down the spiral staircase to the gift shop, where I bought a book about Westminster Abby and Amelia bought Chase a shirt.

-We stopped at a sandwich shop for lunch which was located inside a Methodist Church.
+We stopped at a sandwich shop inside a Methodist Church for lunch.

 We ordered a sandwich, chips, and a Coke.